messiderata/ESP32-Voltmeter-Ammeter-with-LCD-Display/README.md

 This project utilizes an ESP32 microcontroller to measure both voltage and current using a voltage divider circuit.
 It includes a simple user interface displayed on a 16x2 LCD screen.

 ## Description
 The ESP32 microcontroller measures voltage and current using a voltage divider circuit.
 A momentary push button allows switching between voltage and current measurements.
-The measured values are displayed on a Liquid Crystal Display (LCD).
+The measured values, within the range of 0 - 12V, are displayed on a Liquid Crystal Display (LCD).

 # Voltage Divider Circuit